Nalakram/marketmind-docs/docs/source/faq.md

 ## Is my data secure?

 Yes.
 All data remains local on your machine.
 MarketMind doesn't collect personal information or transmit sensitive data externally.
-For more details, refer to [SECURITY.md](SECURITY.md) and [PRIVACY_POLICY.md](PRIVACY_POLICY.md).
+For more details, refer to [Security Practices](https://marketmind-docs.readthedocs.io/en/latest/security_practices.html).

 ## Does MarketMind require an internet connection?